2600hz/make-busy/docker/README.md

 There are two shell scripts to assist you to prepare Kazoo: [setup-kazoo.sh](makebusy/setup-kazoo.sh) and [setup-kazoo-prompts.sh](makebusy/setup-kazoo-prompts.sh).
-Scripts suppose that Kazoo's *sup* command is in search PATH, and local files are accessible by Kazoo.
+Scripts suppose that Kazoo's *sup* command is in search PATH, and local files are accessible by Kazoo (to load prompts).
 But you can do the Kazoo initial setup manually as well.

 ## Build and run